 You can’t go wrong with Honest Amish.

-I’m a huge fan of beard conditioners.
+I’m a huge fan of beard conditioners for a black man beard kit.
 I just like the general idea of a solution that has the texture of lotion that I can put on my beard and massage in as needed.
 This isn’t to say that conditioner is better than oil.
 In fact, I find that you have to be more careful with beard conditioner and moisturizer.

 You want to be care to avoid all the similar ingredients that are bad for your beard like sulphates, fragrances, alcohol and polyethylene as well.